EMRL/wsl-setup/README.md

 New and improved for WSL 2

 ## First steps
-This is just how we initially setup a WSL environment on our Windows wordkstations.
+This is just how we initially setup a WSL environment on our Windows workstations.
 There are probably better ways to do it.

 ### Enable WSL
 - Open PowerShell tool as an Administrator